 This is the Investment Strategy Statement ("ISS") of the Northumberland County Council Pension Fund ("the Fund"), which is administered by Northumberland County Council ("the administering authority").
-The ISS is made in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 ("the Investment Regulations"), in accordance with the Secretary of State's Guidance dated September 2016.
+The ISS is formulated in accordance with:

+- Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 ("the Investment Regulations"); and - the Secretary of State's Guidance dated September 2016.